istio/istio.io/content/en/docs/ambient/usage/networkpolicy/index.md

   - Ingress
 {{< /text >}}

 Once the pod is enrolled in the ambient mesh, health probe packets will begin to be assigned a link local address via SNAT, which means health probes may begin to be blocked by your CNI's `NetworkPolicy` implementation.
-To allow ambient health probes to bypass `NetworkPolicy`, explicitly allow traffic from the host node to your pod by allow-listing the link-local address ambient uses for this traffic:
+To allow ambient health probes to bypass `NetworkPolicy`, explicitly allow traffic from the host node to your pod by allow-listing the link-local addresses ambient uses for this traffic:

 {{< text syntax=yaml snip_id=none >}}
 apiVersion: networking.k8s.io/v1